Safe and effective depression relief with Sooma Depression Therapy

 Our therapy is used by healthcare professionals all around the world.
 Their treatment data shows that the therapy helps majority of patients in just 3 weeks1.

 “My patient’s mood was significantly better already during the second treatment week.
 Treatment also positively affected sensations of pain and anxiety”

 Psychotherapist of a moderately-depressed patient who achieved a treatment response

-Sooma Depression Therapy offers effective depression relief in just three weeks.
-The therapy uses non-invasive brain stimulation to modulate neuronal activation in the frontal areas of the brain.
-84% of patients complete their treatment course successfully and the majority get help as a result1.
+Sooma Depression Therapy uses non-invasive brain stimulation to modulate neuronal activation in the frontal areas of the brain.
 The effect size in randomized controlled trials is shown to be similar to antidepressant pharmaceuticals2.
 The therapy is not associated with serious or systemic side effects3.
-As such, the therapy is safe during breastfeeding and the patient can even self-administer the treatment at home.
+As such, the therapy is safe in various applications where antidepressant medication is not.
+The patient can self-administer the treatment at home.

 What is Sooma Depression Therapy?